 The 90’s and Beyond

-Initially, there was a ban on ecommerce.
+Initially, there was a ban on e-commerce.
 People were not allowed to engage in commercial use of the internet.
 Eventually, the National Science Foundation lifted the ban in 1991.
-Since then, the internet and ecommerce has been experiencing exponential growth.
+Since then, e-commerce has been experiencing exponential growth.
 It wasn’t until 1995 that the NSF began charging a fee for registering domain names.
 There were then 120,000 registered domain names.
 Within 3 years, however, that number grew to over 2 million.
 At that point in time, the NSF no longer controlled the internet.

 The 1992 book, Future Shop: How Technologies Will Change The Way We Shop And What We Buy, provided insight and predictions on the future of consumerism.
 An overview of the book explains:

 For hundreds of years the marketplace has been growing more complex and more confusing for consumers to navigate.
 Published in 1992, long before the Internet became a household word.
 Future Shop argued that new information technologies, combined with innovative public policies, could help consumers overcome that confusion.
 A prescient manifesto of the coming revolution in e-commerce, Future Shop’s vision of consumer empowerment still resonates today.

 From the early days of the internet, there were many concerns regarding online shopping.
 In 1994, Netscape developed Secure Socket Layers (SSL) which was a new security protocol that protected sensitive information transferred over the web.
 Browsers had the ability to detect if a site had an SSL certificate, which was a major indicator as to the trustworthiness of a site.